Interview with Cara McCarty, American Design Curator and Curator Emerita at the Cooper Hewitt, Smithsonian Design Museum

 First of all, you already have an asset because you are very artistically talented, so play that up.

-Many schools have great art museums.
-Whether it’s a famous museum or not, use those opportunities.
-At some point, go abroad.
-If you choose to major in art history, spend at least a semester abroad.
+Many schools have art museums.
+Whether it’s a famous museum or not, the important thing is to start getting experience.
+At some point, try to go abroad and engage with art.
+If you major in art history, spend at least a semester abroad looking at actual artwork (not digital reproductions) and learn a foreign language.

 Who is your favorite artist and why?